Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 Cannot handle variables whose lifetime does not follow LIFO rules.
 Stack frames disappear when a function returns, so stack allocation cannot support.
 Stack allocation is inflexible for data that must outlive its function call

 b.
+A dangling reference occurs when a program holds a pointer (or reference) to a memory location after that memory has been deallocated

 # Question 11